At-Will Employment: Everything You Need to Know

 Government employees cannot be fired without cause.
 The government, unlike the private sector, has comprehensive policies and procedures relating to hiring and firing to protect the employee.
 America is the only country that has at-will employment.

 If you need help with at-will employment, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.